-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-N/A - Where can the methodology used for the calculation of the designated index be found?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? - How does the designated index differ from a relevant broad market index? - Where can the methodology used for the calculation of the designated index be found?